RobinWaves/javascript-challenge/README.md

     * js - data source and javascript code

 ### Usage:
-Download all directories and files on your local machine.
 Run index.html in either UF0 Level 1 or Level 2 directories for a different search experience.

 - - -